nsomar/Suas-iOS/README.md

 Suas architecture is composed of five core elements:

-  * [Store](https://suas.readme.io/docs/store): main component that contains a [Reducer](https://suas.readme.io/docs/reducer) (or [set of reducers](https://suas.readme.io/docs/applications-with-multiple-decoupled-states)), the main application [State](https://suas.readme.io/docs/state), and the [Listeners](https://suas.readme.io/docs/listener)  subscribed to it for state changes.
+  * [Store](https://suas.readme.io/docs/store): main component that contains a [Reducer](https://suas.readme.io/docs/reducer) (or [set of reducers](https://suas.readme.io/docs/applications-with-multiple-decoupled-states)), and the main application [State](https://suas.readme.io/docs/state).
+[Listeners](https://suas.readme.io/docs/listener) subscribe to it for state changes.
 [Actions](https://suas.readme.io/docs/action) that cause state changes are dispatched to it.
   * [State](https://suas.readme.io/docs/state): defines the state of a component/screen or group of components/screens.
   * [Action](https://suas.readme.io/docs/action): each action specifies a change we want to effect on the state.
   * [Reducer](https://suas.readme.io/docs/reducer): contains the logic to alter the state based on a specific action received.
-  * [Listener](https://suas.readme.io/docs/listener): callbacks that gets notified when the state changes.
+  * [Listener](https://suas.readme.io/docs/listener): callback that gets notified when the state changes.

 The following animation describes the Suas runtime flow.